Lord's Resistance Army: Ideology

 IRIN comments that "the LRA remains one of the least understood rebel movements in the world, and its ideology, as far as it has one, is difficult to understand".
-During an interview with IRIN, the LRA commander Vincent Otti was asked about the LRA's vision of an ideal government.
+During an interview with IRIN, LRA commander Vincent Otti was asked about the LRA's vision of an ideal government.
 He responded:

 Lord's Resistance Army is just the name of the movement because we are fighting in the name of God.
 God is the one helping us in the bush.
 That's why we created this name, Lord's Resistance Army.
 And people always ask us, are we fighting for the Ten Commandments of God.
 That is true—because the Ten Commandments of God is the constitution that God has given to the people of the world.
 All people.
 If you go to the constitution, nobody will accept people who steal, nobody could accept to go and take somebody's wife, nobody could accept to kill the innocent, or whatever.
 The Ten Commandments carries all this.

-The Norwegian scholar Knut Holter has argued that what the LRA means by the "Ten Commandments" is somewhat loosely associated with the Ten Commandments as found in the Biblical text.
+Norwegian scholar Knut Holter has argued that what the LRA means by the "Ten Commandments" is somewhat loosely associated with the Ten Commandments as found in the Biblical text.
 Holter notes that the LRA have created new commandments that help propagate their ideology under the term the "Ten Commandments".
 One such example is the LRA's commandment given as "Thou shalt not smoke."

 In a speech, James Obita, a former secretary for external affairs and mobilisation of the LRA, adamantly denied that the LRA was "just an Acholi thing" and stated that claims made by the media and Museveni administration asserting that the LRA is a "group of Christian fundamentalists with bizarre beliefs whose aim is to topple the Museveni regime and replace it with governance based on the Bible's ten commandments" were false.
 In the same speech, Obita also claimed that the LRA's objectives are: